Dr. Sarah Chen had built exactly what she set out to build.

 The Dynasty Bridge Trust™ is the answer to that second problem.

-It combines the Bridge Trust® offshore protection architecture — Cook Islands jurisdiction, independent Trust Protector, Event of Duress mechanics — with downstream Nevada dynasty subtrusts that protect your heirs from their own exposure after you are gone.
-The subtrusts are governed by Nevada law, which has eliminated the Rule Against Perpetuities entirely.
+It combines the Bridge Trust® offshore protection architecture — Cook Islands jurisdiction, independent Trust Protector, Event of Duress mechanics — with downstream dynasty protection to protect your heirs from their own exposure after you are gone.
+Once you pass, the Bridge Trust converts into a Dynasty Trust.
 That means the structure can hold and compound your family’s wealth indefinitely, across every generation, without estate tax triggered at each transfer.

 Your children benefit from the assets.
 They simply do not own them outright.
-And because they do not own them outright, a creditor suing your son cannot reach what is in his subtrust.
+And because they do not own them outright, a creditor suing your son cannot reach what is in the Dynasty Trust.
 His divorcing spouse cannot claim it as marital property.
 The GST exemption is allocated at funding, sheltering all future appreciation from generation-skipping transfer tax as wealth moves across generations.

 The result is a structure that covers both timelines simultaneously.

 During your lifetime: the Bridge Trust® with its Cook Islands offshore capacity defends your assets from creditor claims.
-After your death: the dynasty subtrusts defend your family’s inheritance from their own exposure and eliminate the estate tax erosion cycle.
+After your death: the dynasty trust defends your family’s inheritance from their own exposure and eliminate the 40% estate tax erosion cycle at each generation.

 Most advisors address these as two separate conversations handled by two separate attorneys with two separate structures.
 The Dynasty Bridge Trust™ closes both gaps in one integrated system.